Discover the best Kent seaside towns that are easy to visit as a day trip by train from London.

 Have you seen the movie Dunkirk?
 It was from Dover Castle that the evacuation of Dunkirk was planned.

-Or if Roman history is more your thing, visit the Roman Painted House, five rooms of a Roman hotel dating from 200AD and featuring large areas of murals.
+Or if Roman history is more your thing, visit the Roman Painted House.
+These are five rooms of a Roman hotel dating from 200AD and feature large areas of murals.

 However, for me, the biggest attraction of Dover is the opportunity to take a walk along the top of those white cliffs, with views across the English Channel to France.

 Head out past the port to pick up the cliffside coastal path that winds its way to the South Foreland Lighthouse, the first to use an electrically powered signal, in the village of St Margaret’s Bay.

-Or if you really want to stretch your legs and breathe in lungfuls of sea air, the cliffside walk will take you all the way to Deal.
+Or if you want to stretch your legs and breathe in lungfuls of sea air, the cliffside walk will take you all the way to Deal.
 Two Kent seaside towns in one day can’t be bad.

 Poor old Folkestone is often overlooked in favour of its Kentish seaside neighbours but ignore it at your peril.

 Whilst it may not have the visual charm of some of its Kentish neighbours, it does have authenticity in spades.
 You won’t see the gentrification or second-home-for-Londoners vibe of Whitstable or Margate here.
 Instead, this is very much a local’s town.

 However, don’t make the mistake of thinking that Folkestone doesn’t have a cultural heart.
 Far from it.

 Folkestone Artworks is the largest urban outdoor collection of contemporary art in the UK.
 The town’s burgeoning art scene is also evident in its Creative Quarter, home to galleries, artists’ studios and performance spaces.

-Take a stroll along The Leas, the town’s clifftop promenade overlooking the sandy beach which was landscaped in Victorian times, at the height of Folkestone’s popularity.
+Take a stroll along The Leas, the town’s clifftop promenade overlooking the sandy beach landscaped in Victorian times, at the height of Folkestone’s popularity.

 Transport fans will love the Leas Lift, a funicular railway connecting the seafront to The Leas promenade.